Certified Dental Assistant Quality Assurance Requirements

 CDAs are required to maintain a minimum number of hours of mandatory continuing education (CE) in order to renew certification to practise each year.

-Your CE cycle is assigned at the date of registration and runs on a three-year calendar cycle, e.g. January 1, 2020 – December 31, 2022.
+Your QA cycle was assigned at the date of registration and ran on a three-year calendar cycle, e.g. January 1, 2020 – December 31, 2022.

-Minimum required credits during a three-year cycle: 36 credits (one hour = 1 credit)
+Minimum required credits during a three-year QA cycle: 36 credits (one hour = 1 credit)

 Detailed requirements, including course eligibility, are outlined in the Continuing Education Requirements (PDF) document.

-CDAs must achieve at least 600 practice hours in the preceding three years in order to renew their full certification.
+CDAs must achieve at least 600 practice hours within their QA cycle in order to renew their full certification.

 Acceptable continuous practice hours include the provision of clinical dental treatment, employment as a dental educator or dental researcher, or enrollment in a dental education program.